debanjanbasak23/debanjanbasak23/README.md

 - 👀 I’m interested in Web Development & Data Science.

-- 🌱 I’m currently learning AI/Machine Learning.
+- 🌱 I’m currently learning AI/ML.

 - 💞️ I’m looking to collaborate on Projects

+- Currently working on iOS Mac lab, for iOS app development course.

 You can reach me to through my <a class="btn" href="mailto:basakdebanjan2001@gmail.com">email</a>